gabor-trainer/rust-2025-may-05/additional-material/015 Rust C Compiler Compatibility.md

 -   On Windows with Rust MSVC toolchain: use **MSVC compiler**.
 -   On Windows with Rust GNU toolchain: use **MinGW-w64** (install via MSYS2 for best results).
+-

+---

+*This custom Rust training was created by **IQSOFT - EduTech/gabor for Ericsson – © 2025**.
+All materials are exclusively for use by participants of the training.
+Using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech.*